Yordan0Vladov99/Course-Ordering/README.md

   OrderService implements the IOrderService interface, where:
    - GetCourses() returns the courses attribute in a thread-safe manner
    - GetTitles() returns the titles attribute in a thread-safe manner
+   - Write2File(string sender, Course course) logs and given course and its sender to a text file.
+If the course's participants exceed the predefined limit, new courses are generated and logged to accomodate the excess students